 Kara (girl on beach) was made for only two years: in 1980 at $285 and 1981 at $375.
 It is 9.5” high.
 This is one of only three sculptures that include a dog as a secondary element; the other two are Rumples the Pensive Clown and Eskimo Mother.

-Suzanne (girl with kitten) was introduced in 1980 at $325 and is now retired.
+Suzanne (girl with kitten) was introduced in 1980 at $325.
 Dimensions are 4.5” high x 9” long.
 The first photo shows the retail colorway.
 The second photo shows an artists proof that differs slightly from the retail version and which I think is more attractive because of the subtle and realistic shading.
 This is the only Cybis piece that ever included a cat as a secondary element.

 Drummer Boy ‘Nicky’ is from 1981 and is 5.5” high.
 In 1982 he sold for $295.